django/django/docs/asgi.rst

 channel layers for applications that don't need the full feature set defined here.

-There are two extensions defined here: the ``groups`` extension, which is expanded on below, and the ``statistics`` extension, which allows channel layers to provide global and per-channel statistics.
+There are three extensions defined here: the ``groups`` extension, which is expanded on below, the ``flush`` extension, which allows easier testing and development, and the ``statistics`` extension, which allows channel layers to provide global and per-channel statistics.

 There is potential to add further extensions; these may be defined by